jRydell/RecipeFinder/README.md

 # RecipeFinder

-RecipeFinder lets users find, save and review recipes.
-The app lets you search and browse recipes from The MealDB API, save favorites to a MySQL database, and share your opinions through reviews.
-Built with React and Node.js.
+RecipeFinder helps you find and save recipes.
+You can search through recipes from The MealDB API, save the ones you like, and leave reviews for others to see.

+It is built with React and Node.js with a MySQL database.
+It's my final project for the Frontend Developer program at Yrkeshögskolan Borås.

+It is a work in progress.

 ## Project Features